 Is your house or office space cluttered with old and unused electronics?
 Are you unsure of how to handle or remove this clutter?
 Well in observance of Earth Day, why not take them to a reputable EPA-approved e-waste recycling firm that specializes not only in e-waste recycling but also in hard drive data destruction.
 Today, we celebrate Earth Day, a day that encourages society to go greener and protect mother-nature while promoting a sustainable environment through recycling and secure data destruction.
 In support of Earth Day, businesses and residents are encouraged to gather up all their obsolete and unwanted electronics including computers, cell phones, laptops, printers, and televisions and request a free pickup from a certified recycling firm.
-According to the Earth day organization, the U.S. produces approximately 50 million tons of e-waste per year and an astonishingly 25% or less of that are actually recycled and safely disposed of.
+According to the Earth day organization, the U.S. produces approximately 50 million tons of e-waste per year and an astonishingly 25% or less of that are recycled and safely disposed of.
 So you might ask yourself, where does the rest of the e-waste end up?
 Well, most end up in landfills where lead and other toxic chemicals are released into the atmosphere causing pollution and health problems.

-Many of us can relate to the endless amount of papers piled up in our offices yet how many of us actually do anything about it?
+Many of us can relate to the endless amount of papers piled up in our offices yet how many of us do anything about it?
 A great alternative to recycling is donating the electronics to schools or charities that could put better use of these items.
 If a computer cannot be salvaged or repaired then the best thing to do is to recycle.
 Sometimes recycling is inevitable as in this very case.
 Keep in mind that recycling is a way for manufacturing companies to use parts from a recycled electronic and refurbish the item to be sold in stores.
-With that said, recycling serves an economical purpose as well as environmental one.
+With that said, recycling serves a commercial purpose as well as an environmental one.
 Here are a few tips to keep your business and home a whole lot greener:

 - Gather together all your unused or obsolete electronics